khangprcvn/pokedex-redux-simple/README.md

-to run this project :
+To run this project :
 + npm install
 + npm start